copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 65**

-- (Jacksonville, FL -- 7:51 PM Suspicious Vehicle) Officer Tom Helmsey talks about the weather.
+- (Jacksonville, FL -- 7:51 PM Suspicious Vehicle) Officer Tom Hemsley talks about the weather.
 He then sees a car with an expired tag and goes to pull it over.
 Two passengers bail out and the driver speeds up and takes off going 90mph over a bridge and down a freeway until he wipes out into the side wall.